 Remembrance Day sparks awe in the heart as we honour those who made the ultimate sacrifice in conflicts like the gruelling tragedy of the First World War and the unspeakable brutality of the Second World War.

-Here are five (of the many fine) Atlantic Canadian books that pay tribute to those who fought and suffered in the front lines and on the home front.
+Here are eight (of the many fine) Atlantic Canadian books that pay tribute to those who fought and suffered in the front lines and on the home front.

 On July 1, 1916, the 801 fighting men of the Newfoundland Regiment erupted out of their trenches to attack the enemy at Beamont-Hamel, France.
 Thirty minutes later, all but 68 were dead or wounded.